-I am really excited with this month’s Cooking Light because I have found several recipes I want to make, starting with this one.
-This recipe was perfect to try with my new olive oil I received from Olivari.
+I am really excited about this month’s Cooking Lightbecause I have found several recipes I want to make, starting with this one.
+This recipe was perfect to try with the new olive oil I received from Olivari.
 It’s a light and flavorful olive oil that is great to use with cooking or with finishing and flavoring dishes.
 I especially loved the pop-up spout in the cap.
 This recipe was quick and simple to make but tasted gourmet and delicious.
 I loved the look and taste the sage and prosciutto added to the chicken breasts and the lemony sauce was amazing.
-This chicken was a big hit with all of us, especially my husband, who really loved it!
+This lemony chicken saltimbocca was a big hit with all of us, especially my husband, who really loved it!

 Lemony Chicken Saltimbocca:

-Heat 3 teaspoons of olive a skillet over medium high heat.
-Once the pan and oil are hot, add the chicken and cook for 3 minutes until golden brown; flip the chicken over and cook for an additional 3-4 minutes or until the chicken is done.
+Heat 3 teaspoons of the olive in a skillet over medium-high heat.
+Once the pan and oil are hot, add the chicken and cook for 5 minutes until golden brown; flip the chicken over and cook for an additional 4-5 minutes or until the chicken is done.
 Let the meat sit aside on a platter to rest.